TAMS-Group/bio_ik/README.md

 * Configure Moveit to use bio-ik as the kinematics solver (see next section).
 * Use Moveit to plan and execute motions or use your own code together with `move_group` node to move your robot.
+* As usual, the public API is specified in the public header files for the `bio_ik` package, located in the `include/bio_ik` subdirectory; the sources including a few private header files are in the `src` subdirectory.

 ## Basic Usage